aurelia-ui-toolkits/kendoui-bridge-docs/localization.md

 `kendo.core.min is imported to ensure that the kendo global is available for the localization files to attach to.`

 This by itself has no effect and Kendo will still use the default en-US localization.
-In main.js you also have to call `kendo.culture('nl-NL');`  for Kendo to switch the localization to `nl-NL`.
+In main.js you also have to call `kendo.culture('nl-NL');  for Kendo to switch the localization to nl-NL.`

 ---